-In this article we will go through the concepts around SCCM, which stands for System Center Configuration Manager.
-Microsoft SCCM is a Windows product which empowers administrators with the ability to manage deployments and even security of the applications, devices across an organization.
+In this article, we will learn what is SCCM, we will go through the concepts around SCCM, which stands for System Center Configuration Manager.
+Microsoft SCCM is a Windows product that empowers administrators with the ability to manage deployments and even security of the applications, and devices across an organization.
 The following are the topics that we would include in this article.

-SCCM stands for System Center Configuration Manager, and it is an offering from Microsoft suite of products that helps Organizations manage their infrastructure on a day to day basis.
-It also allow managing bigger sets of Windows based computers for the administrators in your Organization.
+SCCM stands for System Center Configuration Manager, and it is an offering from the Microsoft suite of products that helps organizations manage their infrastructure on a day-to-day basis.
+It also allows managing bigger sets of Windows-based computers for the administrators in your Organization.
 Here are some of the salient features of SCCM for us to go through and understand:

 SCCM was earlier referred to as SMS (stands for System Management Server) which was renamed to SCCM in November 2007 and was called as ConfigMgr.
 SCCM allows its users to manage Computer systems running on Windows or Mac OS operating systems and also can be used in Mobile devices.

-SCCM 2016 had added more value to itself providing quicker and simpler installations, and also enabled efficient one click operations.
-It also extended its support for other systems as like Linux, VMWare and Hyper-V. It also provides better control and visibility over data and applications with the Azure and Management integrations.
+SCCM 2016 had added more value to itself providing quicker and simpler installations and also enabled efficient one-click operations.
+It also extended its support for other systems like Linux, VMWare, and Hyper-V. It also provides better control and visibility over data and applications with the Azure and Management integrations.

 There are basically three ways the Azure deployment can be achieved and they are outlined as below.
 These are just the traditional scenarios but there can also be hybrid scenarios where the following can be mixed to a further level.

 Leave an Inquiry to learn SCCM Certification Course in Bangalore